xwmaxx/mini-projects/README.md

-# mini-projects
+# My Mini-Projects

-Repository for my mini-projects
+Repository for my mini-projects utilizing a variety of programming languages.